 After fringe-fitting and averaging, VLBA visibility amplitudes should be inspected and obviously discrepant points removed (Walker 1989a).
-Usually such editing is done interactively using task IBLED in AIPS or program IED in the Caltech VLBI Analysis Programs.
+Usually such editing is done interactively using task IBLED in AIPS or program difmap (Shepherd, 1994) in the Caltech VLBI Analysis Programs.